How to choose the best inclusive books

 Looking for more inclusive books for your next read?
 Check out our best of the year, or explore one of our other booklists.

 We believe that books are a great way to raise awareness and improve understanding of different experiences.
-This booklist aims to provide a range of children's and teens' books that feature characters who are on the autistic spectrum or have Asperger’s Syndrome.
+This booklist aims to provide a range of children's and teens' books that feature characters who are autistic, or who have Autistic Spectrum Conditions.

 This list is made up of books featuring characters who are blind or visually impaired, as well as books which include characters with glasses and/or eye patches in a natural and positive way.
 Books here cover a range of ages, from little ones up to teenagers.